amalog/scratch/sketch/aaa.md

 It seems like logic programming is a subset of Bayesian programming in which all probabilities are 1 (success) or 0 (fail).
 See [probabilistic logic](https://en.wikipedia.org/wiki/Probabilistic_logic) for work in this area.

 [ProbLog](http://dtai.cs.kuleuven.be/problog/) seems to be the most fully developed tool in this space.
 It has a [tutorial](http://dtai.cs.kuleuven.be/problog/tutorial.html) and plenty of academic papers on the subject.

+# Homoiconic

+It seems that many of Prolog's powerful features derive from its homoiconicity.
+Constructing macros, transforming programs, creating dynamic predicates, etc. all benefits from homoiconicity.
+At heart, a language is homoiconic if its programs are represented as a primitive data type in the langugae.
+That's a little vague because a Python program could parse into an AST built out of dictionaries.
+However the native representation of those dictionaries is different than the source code.

+I want an objective rule to make sure that Amalog is homoiconic.
+Perhaps isomorphism already gives me that.
+I should be able to read a program into a data structure and then write that data structure in its native form to get the exact same program I started with.
+I can build up a data structure and write it out to get a program which, when parsed produces the same data structure.